dkd-dobberkau/openwebui-ionos-image-generator/README.md

 # IONOS Image Generator for Open WebUI

-A Pipe integration for Open WebUI that allows generating images using the IONOS AI Model Hub.
+A Pipe integration for Open WebUI that allows images to be generated using the IONOS AI Model Hub.

 ## Features